MicroFocus/universal-discovery-cmdb-samples/README.md

 ## Background

-This is a project for users who are using UCMDB and want to know how to manipulate Discovery through REST API.
+This project provides CMS REST API code samples for UCMDB users who would like to perform zone-based discovery and integration through REST API.